 335. As specified above, banks are required to assume that the residual maturity of their assets and liability equals the contractual date on which the Margin or the Ref Rate component of the asset/liability is repriced/replaced.
-No additional behavioural assumption shall be taken into account (prepayment features must not be taken into account when determining the maturity schedule).
+No additional behavioural assumptions shall be taken into account (prepayment features must not be taken into account when determining the maturity schedule).
 Against this background:

-- Banks are requested to assume that all sight deposits reprice immediately, i.e. no internal assumption regarding the maturity schedule should be in place. - In the case of term deposits, the actual term shall be used as original maturity. - Debt liabilities that are callable by the bank's counterparty prior to their overall maturity are expected to be exercised on the first possible call date. - Concerning loans, each repayment shall be treated as an individual maturing product, and shall be reported in the maturity schedule on its contractual repayment date and then repriced with similar financial instruments in terms of type, credit quality at the time of repricing and original time to reprice (both Ref Rate and margin), in line with the static balance sheet assumption. - 336.
-The replacement of maturing positions related both to the Ref Rate and the Margin for all years is based on the methodologically prescribed average point of maturing.
-For repricing/replacing instruments banks should align their internal values with the prescribed ones. - 337.
-The rounding of original maturity to the nearest integer above its current value (e.g. 0.4 years original maturity is rounded up to 1 years).30 This provision ensures that there will be no re-maturing instruments within the same year and that the APM is constant over years.
+- Banks are requested to assume that all sight deposits reprice immediately, i.e. no internal assumption regarding the maturity schedule should be in place. - In the case of term deposits, the actual term at origination shall be used as original maturity. - Debt liabilities that are callable by the bank's counterparty prior to their overall maturity are expected to be exercised on the first possible call date. - Concerning loans, each repayment shall be treated as an individual maturing product, and shall be reported in the maturity schedule on its contractual repayment date and then repriced with similar financial instruments in terms of type, credit quality at the time of repricing and original time to reprice (both Ref Rate and margin), in line with the static balance sheet assumption. - 336.
+Banks shall report the starting point data, the new reference rate according to the scenario, the new margin subject to the pass-through constraints and comply with the intertemporal consistency constraint for EIR existing and maturing.
+The replacement of maturing positions related to both the reference rate and the margin is based on the methodologically prescribed average point of maturing.
+The overall impact will be directly calculated in the template. - 337.
+The rounding of original maturity to the nearest integer above its current value (e.g. 0.4 years original maturity is rounded up to 1 years).
+40 This provision ensures that there will be no re-maturing instruments within the same year and that the APM is constant over years.